russellballestrini/webwords/README.rst

 Also, I needed a way to verify if a user had possession of a domain name for the `comment service <https://www.remarkbox.com>`_ I'm building and chose to code this verification program as a micro service, first with Python and later with Go.
 The tiny end result was webwords.

-Shortly after, during a hackathon I used webwords to learn how to build Docker images for various languages and formalized the idea into a single project.
+Shortly after, during a company hackathon at `Remind <http://engineering.remind.com/>`_ I used webwords to learn how to build Docker images for various languages and formalized the idea into a single project.

 **What's next?**